Where do bed bugs hide

 Can bed bugs live in a wood or metal bed frame?

-You bet… another popular location for bed bugs to hide is within the bed framing.
+You bet… another where do bed bug hide location that seems to be forgotten is within the bed framing.
 Most bed bug victims forget to treat the bed frames and come to find a week later they are getting bitten again.

 Below is an inspection procedure for your bed frame to follow.